-Entrance to the tunnels is 75 pesos and this also includes your entrance to the outside ruin exhibit.
+The entrance fee to the tunnels is 75 pesos and this also includes your entrance to the outside ruin exhibit.

 Next, I recommend taking a walk to the church above the temple to enjoy the stunning views of the city!
 The walk up isn’t far but it is steep so be prepared to work up a sweat!
-But don’t stress, after that you can head off to the main square to enjoy a drink and a nice meal!
+But don’t stress, after that, you can head off to the main square to enjoy a drink and a nice meal!

 In the square, there are many amazing places to eat, from Italian to typical Mexican, the food is amazing!
 Just wander around and enjoy this beautiful town before heading back to Puebla!

-Important info: An Uber to Cholula costs around 100 pesos ($5 USD) or you can take a collectivo for 8 pesos per person.
+Important info: An Uber to Cholula costs around 100 pesos ($5 USD) each way or you can take a collectivo for 8 pesos per person.
 Just ask your hotel where the bus leaves from.
 If you would prefer to have a guide show you around then this Cholula day tour from Puebla is a great option.